Arthur H. Breed Sr.: California State Senate

 Breed was elected to the state Senate in 1912 from the 15th district, though he was later redistricted to the 16th district.
 In 1917 he became President pro tempore of the Senate and held the post for 16 years until 1933, being the longest person to hold that role.
 As President pro tempore of the Senate, he was second in the order of succession to the Governor's office, and as such served as acting Lieutenant Governor three times when the Lieutenant Governor's office was vacated during his tenure, though he is not included in lists of Lieutenant governors.

 In the senate, Breed authored the California Motor Vehicle Act of 1913 which required all motor vehicle operators to have a license.

 Personal life

-Breed was married to Carolyn Hall, and had four children, including Arthur H. Breed Jr. who was a State Assemblyman and state senator.
+Breed was married to Caroline M. Hall, and had four children, including Arthur H. Breed Jr. who was a State Assemblyman and state senator.